James Pim: Family associations

 Pim's father, James Pim senior, acquired control of the City Quay brewing interest of Richard Pim.
 Control passed to Henry, brother of James junior before merging into Jameson's.

-Various other relatives of James Pim were also involved with the Dublin and Kingston Railway.
+Other relatives of Pim were also involved with the Dublin and Kingston Railway.
 Thomas Pim served on the D&KR provisional committee and was appointed chairman of the board of directors on 2 December 1892.
-Richard Pim initially worked for the D&KR at the Serpentine Avenue before a spell at Rothwell and Company locomotive builders in England before being invited to Grand Canal Street Works where was responsible for its Princess locomotive.
+Richard Pim initially worked for the D&KR at the Serpentine Avenue, then at Rothwell and Company locomotive builders in England and finally at Grand Canal Street Works where he was responsible for its Princess locomotive.
 An 1887 report by Grierson indicates a Joseph B. Pim was the secretary of the D&KR at that time.

-James and Eliza had 11 offspring.
-Isabella, Charlotte and Jane; collectively known as the Pim Sisters were known for there associations with a Cholera Hospital at 87 Georges Street Kingstown and through their friendship with Alice Grahame, fiancé of Wellesley Bailey, did critical fundraising to assist Bailey create The Leprosy Mission.
-His son Johnathan Greenwood Pim was also involved in railways and was locomotive superintendent on the Waterford and Limerick Railway from 1857 until the time his contract was not renewed in 1861 and he was replaced by Martin Atock.
+James and Eliza had eleven children.
+Isabella, Charlotte and Jane; collectively known as the Pim Sisters were known for their associations with a cholera hospital at 87 Georges Street, Kingstown, and through their friendship with Alice Grahame, fiancé of Wellesley Bailey, did critical fundraising to assist Bailey create The Leprosy Mission.
+Pim's son Johnathan Greenwood Pim was also involved in railways and was locomotive superintendent on the Waterford and Limerick Railway from 1857 until his contract was not renewed in 1861 and he was replaced by Martin Atock.